-There’s no hard and fast answer when it comes to starting a coffee shop.
+There’s no hard and fast answer on how much it costs to start a coffee shop.
 Your costs will depend upon the type of coffee shop you want to open, the costs of retail space in your community and many other variables.

 Here are some ranges for the costs of opening various types of coffee businesses: